SHSR2001/3dcdsc.github.io/docs/gtc/android/day2-firebase-db.md

     int pet2HungerValue = sharedPref.getInt("pet2hunger", 100);
     ```

+14. We will also need to update the part where we set the initial values for the pet's hunger in the Firebase Database.
+Recall that we previously set it to a constant 100, but this value may change depdending on the value we get from sharedPreferences.

+    ```java
+    mUserRef.child("pet1").child("type").setValue(pet1);
+    mUserRef.child("pet1").child("hunger").setValue(pet1HungerValue);
+    mUserRef.child("pet2").child("type").setValue(pet2);
+    mUserRef.child("pet2").child("hunger").setValue(pet2HungerValue);
+    ```

-14. We need to modify the `initialiseWidgetsForPet` function to accept our new initial hunger values as a parameter.
+15. We need to modify the `initialiseWidgetsForPet` function to accept our new initial hunger values as a parameter.

     ```java
     private void initialiseWidgetsForPet(String petId, ImageView petImage, TextView hungerText,